-A housing cooperative is formed when people join with each other on a democratic basis to own or control the housing and/or related community facilities in which they live.
-Usually they do this by forming a not-for-profit cooperative corporation.
-Each month they simply pay an amount that covers their share of the operating expenses of their cooperative corporation.
-Personal income tax deductions, lower turnover rates, lower real estate tax assessments (in some local areas), controlled maintenance costs, and resident participation and control are some of the benefits of choosing cooperative homeownership.
+A housing cooperative is formed when people join on a democratic basis to own or control the housing and/or related community facilities in which they live.
+Usually they form a not-for-profit cooperative corporation.
+Each month they pay a fee to cover their share of the operating expenses.
+Personal income tax deductions, lower turnover rates, lower real estate tax assessments (in some local areas), controlled maintenance costs, and resident participation and control are some of the benefits of choosing cooperative home ownership.

-The main distinction between a housing co-op and other forms of homeownership is that in a housing co-op you don't directly own real estate.
-But if you don't own real estate, what exactly are you buying?
+The main distinction between a housing cooperative and other forms of home ownership is that in a housing cooperative you don’t directly own real estate.
+But if you don’t own real estate, what exactly are you buying?
 You are buying shares or a membership in a cooperative housing corporation.
 The corporation owns or leases all real estate.
-As part of your membership (being a shareholder) in the cooperative you have an exclusive right to live in a specific unit (this is established thorough a occupancy agreement or proprietary lease) for as long as you want, as long as you don't break any of the rules or regulations of the cooperative.
-As part of your membership, you also have a vote in the affairs of the corporation.
+As part of your membership (as a shareholder) in the cooperative you have an exclusive right to live in a specific unit (this is established thorough an occupancy agreement or proprietary lease) for as long as you want, as long as you adhere to the cooperative’s rules and regulations.
+As part of your membership, you have a vote in the corporation’s affairs.

 What does the share or membership purchase price involve?

-When you buy a share or membership in a housing cooperative, you are paying for just that-a share of the cooperative housing corporation.
-The purchase price will vary depending on what kind of neighborhood it is in, how big the unit is, whether the co-op limits resale prices, and whether the co-op has an underlying mortgage for the entire property
+When you buy a share or membership in a housing cooperative, you are paying for just that: a share of the cooperative housing corporation.
+The purchase price will vary depending on the neighborhood, the unit’s size if the cooperative limits resale prices, and if the cooperative has an underlying mortgage for the entire property.

 What is a share loan?

-Let's say you were going to buy a $100,000 home.
-Most likely you would not be able to pay the seller $100,000 in cash for the house.
-Instead, you would pay a down payment, and you would get a mortgage from a lender to cover the rest of the purchase price.
-In a co-op, since you are actually buying a share(s) in a corporation rather than real estate, you get a type of loan called a share loan from a lender.
-A share loan is like a mortgage.
+Let’s say you are buying a $100,000 home.
+Most likely you would not be able to pay the seller the entire purchase price in cash.
+Instead, you would pay a down payment, and you would get a mortgage to cover the remainder of the price.
+In a cooperative, since you are actually buying a share(s) in a corporation rather than real estate, you get a type of loan called a share loan, which is like a mortgage.
 It provides you with borrowed funds to buy the share(s) from the seller.
-You then make monthly payments on the share loan to the lenders and monthly carrying charge (maintenance) payments to the co-op.
+You then make monthly payments on the share loan to the lenders and a monthly carrying charge (maintenance) payments to the cooperative.

 How do I accumulate equity?

 Good question.
-It actually depends on what type of cooperative you are buying into.
-There are three different types of housing cooperatives as far as equity is concerned.
+It actually depends on what type of cooperative you are buying.
+There are different types of housing cooperatives including market-rate limited equity.

 Market-rate housing cooperatives